mukhal/fine-tunable/README.md

 # create  classification dataset
 x = ['this is so sad',
      'I am so happy']
 # labels
 y = [0, 1]

 # finetune
 model.finetune_for_clf(x,y,2)
 ```

+## TODO

+* Language Model finetuning as in [ULMFit](https://arxiv.org/abs/1801.06146)
+* Discriminative Learning Rates
+* Gradual Unfreezing
+* Masked loss to avoid cmoputing loss for the pad symbol
+* Transformer Models in addition to RNN

+## License

+MIT